thlacroix/docker-demo/mongodb/README.md

-Create the data container with `docker run -v /data ubuntu mkdir /data/db`
+Create the data container with `docker run -v /data --name=db-data ubuntu mkdir /data/db`

-Launch a MongoDB container with `docker run -d --name=db dockerfile/mongodb --noprealloc --smallfiles`
+Launch a MongoDB container with `docker run -d --name=db --volumes-from db-data dockerfile/mongodb --noprealloc --smallfiles`

 To expose publicly the port 27017, add `-p 27017:27017`, or `-P` (you need to run `docker port db 2017` to discover the forwarded port)